razephalanx/FFXIV-Quest-Tracker/README.md

 If the user makes a change to the list of completed quests and tries to exit the program without saving, the program will prompt the user to save their changes to the default save location before closing.

-### :white_medium_square: Making Custom Quest Lists and Updating Existing Quest Lists
+## :books: Making Custom Quest Lists and Updating Existing Quest Lists
 FFXIV Quest Tracker can read any checklist as a "quest list" and generate a category and sub-category for them in the quest table as well as add them to the selection of default categories in Preferences.
 Users can point the program to a .txt file and have it automatically populate the appropriate fields so long as the